Secondary treatment vermifilter construction

 The same tank fitting inside the next drum in series (arrow showing water flow).
 A piece of polythene pipe is inserted in the outlet...

-...and the pipe goes to the bottom of the drum.
+...and the pipe goes to near the bottom of the drum.
 This settles any larger solids that make their way through the system to ensure they don't go through the pump.

 Setting up solar-powered recirculating vermifilters